 Is David Lechnyr one of the highest-credentialed Gottman therapists available via telehealth?

 Yes.
 David holds Certified Gottman Therapist designation #436, the Gottman Institute’s highest credential.
-He is one of 13 Certified Gottman Therapists in Oregon and one of 13 in Arizona.
 The majority of therapists who use the Gottman Method have completed training courses but have not completed the full certification process.

 I’m in Arizona and can’t find a Gottman-certified therapist locally.
 Can David work with me?